douglowder/RNTVReproducer/RNTVReproducer/README.md

 ### NOTE / UPDATE:

-- This DOES work on an Android TV emulator. (!!!)
+- This DOES work on an Android TV emulator.
+(Running Android TV OS 13)

 - Not working on physical Android TV box.
 Running Android TV OS 13.

-(Though the intial focus of the first button on launch does not)
+(* I'm not sure you can even buy Android 16 TV boxes yet)